-When set to [Enabled], this item allows you to use a USB device to wake up a system that is in the S3 (STR - Suspend To RAM) state.
+Two options are available: Disabled or Enabled.
+The default setting is Disabled.
+When set to Enabled, any event related to onchip USB will power on the system.
 This item can be configured only if the item "ACPI Suspend Type" is set to [S3(STR)].